Restorative Dentistry

 How Dental Bridges Work:

 To create a dental bridge, the teeth on either side of the gap are covered with natural-colored crowns.
-These crowns form the anchor that holds the new, replacement tooth in place.
+These crowns are the anchor that holds the new, replacement tooth in place.

-The procedure requires two visits and can be completed with sedation if you are anxious about dental treatment.
+The procedure requires two appointments and can be completed with sedation dentistry if you are anxious about dental treatment.

-On the first visit, Dr. Meyer will prepare the teeth that will support the bridge.
-He takes a dental impression that is sent to a state-of-the-art lab which creates a natural, porcelain, tooth-colored bridge that matches your existing teeth.
-In the meantime, a temporary dental bridge is fabricated and placed for you to wear until your next visit.
+During your first visit, Dr. Meyer will prepare the teeth that will support the dental bridge.
+He takes a digital image using the Cadent iTero™ Digital Scanner.
+The digital image containing your precise measurements is sent to a state-of-the-art lab where a porcelain, tooth-colored bridge is created to match your existing teeth.
+Meanwhile, a temporary dental bridge is fabricated and placed for you to wear.

-On the second visit, the temporary bridge is removed and the custom dental bridge is bonded into place.
+At the next visit, the temporary bridge is removed and the custom dental bridge is bonded into place.

 Insurance and Payment Options

-Most dental insurances provide some coverage for dental bridge and dental crown procedures.
-The First Impression Dental team would be happy to assist in determining your benefits.
+Most dental insurance plans provide some coverage for dental bridges and dental crowns.
+The First Impression Dental Team would be happy to assist you in determining your benefits.

 We accept most dental insurance plans and are preferred providers for many companies.
-Please feel free to call our office to check if we are a preferred provider for you.
-If you do not have dental insurance, or your provider will not cover treatment, interest-free financing is available.
-In addition, we will discount procedures paid in full prior to service.
+Please feel free to call our office to see if we are a preferred provider for you.
+If you are without dental insurance or if your provider does not cover your treatment, we offer interest-free financing through CareCredit®.
+We also provide a discount for dental procedures paid in full prior to service.